WuerthPhoenix/tornado/engine/matcher/README.md

 All identifiers of the processing tree (i.e. rule names, filter names, and node names) can be composed only of letters, numbers and the "_" (underscore) character.

-The configuration of the processing tree stored on the file system in *json* format; when it is read to be processed, the filter and rule names are automatically inferred from the filename and the node names from the directory names.
+The configuration of the processing tree is stored on the file system in small structures composed of directories and files in *json* format; when the processing tree is read to be processed, the filter and rule names are automatically inferred from the filenames--excluding the *json extension*, and the node names from the directory names.

 In the tree above, the root node is of type __Filter__.
 In fact, it contains the definition of a filter named *filter_one* and has two child nodes called *node_0* and *node_1*.